Demo of live crypto data streamed with QuestDB and Grafana

 The following real-time chart plots three series: BTC-USD, ETH-USD and the implied BTC-ETH cross price.

 We hope you find these example queries and charts useful to get started.
 Let us know about other useful queries you build on our demo server!
-If you're interested in setting up something similar within your organizations or for personal projects, you can get started on GitHub or join our community on Slack.
+To follow along, with your local instance of QuestDB and Grafana, follow our tutorial or visit the Grafana docs for more information.
+If you're interested in setting up something similar within your organizations or for personal projects, you can get started on GitHub or join our community forums.